 We met with one doctor from the department which looks at ways of replacing, reducing and refining the use of animals in scientific research, stressing the need for compassion and ethics.
 As teachers, as we know young people today are very aware through social media about the ethical issues surrounding using animals in research, some are even deterred from pursuing science-based careers for this reason, so it’s useful to share these developments with them and help them better understand how scientists are actively working towards a solution.

 So what does this placement mean for our students?
 We are better-equipped to talk to them about opportunities and career pathways in the sciences at every level.
 With the technology that is now available, there has never been a more exciting time to get into science and there are so many different ways of doing this.
-Not only do STEM Insight placements allow you to inform and inspire your students that bit more, but it will also give you a welcome revival out of the classroom and remind you why you love science!
+Not only do ENTHUSE Partnership Placements allow you to inform and inspire your students that bit more, but it will also give you a welcome revival out of the classroom and remind you why you love science!